METRIX IAP

 Why

-Female 18–24 responds to brand heritage legitimacy more than pure minimalism.
+Male 35–44 responds to fight heritage legitimacy more than pure minimalism.
 Works best paired with product-proof visual, not abstract identity.

 Pillar D — Quiet Identity